invopop/gobl.ksef/README.md

 - Context = business entity the operations are about

 E.g. context = company X, subject = accountant of company X, employee of an accounting company having contract with company X, etc. This way, a single accountant or accounting company can work with multiple companies.

+Using an API endpoint, a subject having appropriate permissions to a given context can provide another subject with permissions to the same context.
+It's possible to revoke permissions for a subject.
+It's also possible to mark the permissions as transferable - this is useful when company X gives permissions to accounting company Y, and company Y gives permissions to one of its employees.

 ### What is the KSeF token?